Samwalton9/CustomsBot/README.md

 Rename `config.json.in` to `config.json` and fill out the required fields before running.
 Every field (including IDs) should be a string.

+To get a Twitch Client ID follow the instructions at https://dev.twitch.tv/docs/authentication#registration.

 ### Permissions

 You should give the following permissions to your bot for it to run properly: